reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 Note that this doesn't have any Redux-specific logic yet - we'll add that next.

-In this example we're using ["uncontrolled" inputs](https://react.dev/reference/react-dom/components/input#reading-the-input-values-when-submitting-a-form), but it's up to you how you read values from a form.
+In this example we're using ["uncontrolled" inputs](https://react.dev/reference/react-dom/components/input#reading-the-input-values-when-submitting-a-form) and using HTML5 form validation to prevent submitting empty input fields, but it's up to you how you read values from a form - that's a preference about React usage patterns and not specific to Redux.

 Import that component into `App.tsx`, and add it right above the `<PostsList />` component: